-3. Part B: Watford Borough Council's approach to undertaking a Late Stage Review
+3. Part B: Undertaking Late Stage Reviews

-- 3.1 Watford Borough Council is keen to take advantage of every opportunity to maximise the level of affordable housing secured from new developments.
-Viability issues at application stage can however lead to the affordable housing contribution provided being below the Watford Local Plan target11. - 3.2 It is recognised that market circumstances can change over the course of scheme delivery which can in turn affect values and costs.
-This means values and costs may differ in reality from the assumptions that were made in the viability assessment at application stage and so the ability for a scheme to deliver affordable housing may also change. - 3.3 In order to assess whether this is the case, a requirement to undertake a late stage review will be included within the relevant s106 agreement for those applications that fail to meet policy compliance at application stage. - 3.4 These reviews reassess development viability once a scheme is substantially completed with a view to securing additional affordable housing contributions that were not viable at
+- 3.1 Watford Borough Council is keen to take advantage of every opportunity to maximise the level of affordable housing secured from new development.
+Viability issues at application stage can however lead to the affordable housing contribution provided being below the Watford Local Plan target12. - 3.2 It is recognised that market circumstances can change over the course of scheme delivery.
+This means values and costs may differ, in reality, from the assumptions that were made in the viability assessment at application stage and so the ability for a scheme to deliver affordable housing may also change. - 3.3 In order to assess whether this is the case, a requirement to undertake a late stage review will be included within the relevant s106 agreement for those applications that fail to meet policy compliance at application stage. - 3.4 These reviews reassess development viability once a scheme is substantially completed with a view to securing additional affordable housing contributions that were not viable at determination.
+This will help the Council to achieve the maximum public benefit possible from new development in Watford.